ansible/awx/docs/docsite/rst/userguide/jobs.rst

 .. image:: ../common/images/job-details-view-filters.png
-   :alt: Filter Options in Job Details
+   :alt: Filter options in the Jobs Output window

 - The **Stdout** option is the default display that shows the job processes and output
 - The **Event** option allows you to filter by the event(s) of interest, such as errors, host failures, host retries, items skipped, etc. You can include as many events in the filter as necessary.

 .. image:: ../common/images/job-details-view-filters-examples.png
-   :alt: Filter Examples in Job Details
+   :alt: Selected filter examples from the Jobs Output window
 - The **Advanced** option is a refined search that allows you a combination of including or excluding criteria, searching by key, or by lookup type.
 For details about using Search, refer to the :ref:`ug_search` chapter.